Tidewater Region: Maryland colony

-In 1634, the colony of St. Mary's was established near the Potomac River at the arrival of around 200 settlers.
+In 1634, the colony of St. Mary's was established near the Potomac River with the arrival of around 200 settlers.
 The colony was established to be a refuge for English Catholics prosecuted by Protestants.
 However, most who came were Protestants, although there were also Catholics, Quakers, and Puritans.
 The religious diversity in the area merited the creation of the 1649 "Act Concerning Religion" that allowed free exercise of religion as long as the religion was a Christian denomination, although it did little to solve religious turmoil.

 Colonial history

 Indentured servitude and slavery

 Before slavery, indentured servants were the predominant source of labor in Virginia and Maryland.
 English indentured servants exchanged four or seven years of free labor in return for passage to America and fifty acres of land after their release.
 Indentured servants in the 1700s tended to arrive from Ireland and came in families.
 Criminals from England were also sent in 1718.

 Slavery was more appealing to planters because, unlike indentured servants, slaves were to work their whole lives and could not be freed and given parcels of land that could compete with owners.
-In 1619, the first Africans arrived at Jamestown by a Dutch ship.
+In 1619, the first Africans in Virginia were landed at Jamestown by the English privateer White Lion.
 They had been baptized and could not be sold as slaves and instead were sold as servants.
 By 1649, 300 Africans, a mix of slaves, indentured servants, and free, were living in Virginia.
 Africans went south to the Albemarle region in 1653 with other English settlers.
 By the 1660s, most Africans were either servants for life or slaves.
 During the 18th century, slavery significantly increased in Virginia from 12,000 slaves in 1708 to 120,000 in 1756.
 Maryland and the Carolinas saw similar increases, with slaves outnumbering whites in South Carolina by 1708.
 The three types of slaves were skilled workers (carpenters, blacksmiths, tailors, etc.), house servants (cooks, maids, nurses), and field hands who worked in the tobacco fields.